rollup/plugins/packages/typescript/README.md

 ### `filterRoot`

 Type: `String` | `Boolean`<br>
-Default: `true`
+Default: `rootDir` ?? `tsConfig.compilerOptions.rootDir` ?? `process.cwd()`

+Optionally resolves the include and exclude patterns against a directory other than `process.cwd()`.
+If a String is specified, then the value will be used as the base directory.
+Relative paths will be resolved against `process.cwd()` first.
+If `false`, then the patterns will not be resolved against any directory.

-Sets the `resolve` parameter for [createFilter](https://github.com/rollup/plugins/tree/master/packages/pluginutils#createfilter).
-By default, it will resolve against the `rootDir` set in the TS config file however you can set this to change which files are filtered out by the plugin.
+By default, patterns resolve against the rootDir set in your TS config file.

-This can fix `Error: Unexpected token (Note that you need plugins to import files that are not JavaScript)` TypeScript error when targeting files outside the current working directory (`process.cwd()`).
+This can fix plugin errors when parsing files outside the current working directory (process.cwd()).

 ### `tsconfig`